 Note: Brick Underground is in no way affiliated with New York City’s Department of Housing Preservation and Development or the Housing Development Corporation.
 If you are interested in applying to these or other affordable housing developments, please go to NYC Housing Connect for information and instructions.

-Do you have first-person advice to share about the affordable housing lottery?
-Drop us an email.
+Have you successfully won an apartment through the affordable housing lottery?
+If you have first-person advice to share about the process, we’d love to hear from you.
+Please send us an email.
 We respect all requests for anonymity.

 You Might Also Like